freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-72.md

 # --description--

-To "handle" something in English means to manage or deal with a situation.
-When it comes to "pressure," handling pressure means dealing with stress or difficult situations in a calm and effective way.
+To `handle` something in English means to manage or deal with a situation.
+When it comes to `pressure,` handling pressure means dealing with stress or difficult situations in a calm and effective way.

 # --question--

 ## --text--

-What does it mean to "handle pressure" in a project?
+What does it mean to `handle pressure` in a project?

 ## --answers--